 Running every day isn’t easy… and some days are harder than others.
 June 18th’s Survivor Mud Run Seattle was one of the tough days!
 If you have never done a mud run I highly recommend you try it out!
 It was an EPIC day of showing the world how tough you are in the 60 degree pouring rain.
-With 3.3 mils of mud, rivers, and mayhem including 14 obstacles you absolutely got your moneys worth!
-When the race started a 9am I saw the first finishers coming over the line and thought to myself these people do not look too muddy!
+With 3.3 miles of mud, rivers, and mayhem including 14 obstacles you absolutely got your moneys worth!
+When the race started a 9 am I saw the first finishers coming over the line and thought to myself these people do not look too muddy!
 By the time my 11:45 heat started and close to 2000 people had covered the course it was a pure mud-fest.

 This was my first race as a barefoot runner, and I used my Vibram KSOs.
 People looked at you a bit weird, but I really feel like they were a HUGE advantage.
 My ground feel was awesome and not running in waterlogged trail shoes was totally worth it even with the rocks and gravel roads.
 They also stayed on amazingly well in the deep mud.
 There was one point in the bog where myself, Krisy, and a guy we had never met were mired so deep in the mud we were unable to free ourselves.
-It tool a solid 10 minutes of pushing, lifting, and pulling to get all three of us free.
+It took a solid 10 minutes of pushing, lifting, and pulling to get all three of us free.
 I was literally up to my hip in mud so deep I could not move and had to crawl on my belly to avoid sinking deeper.
 My first thought when I sunk that deep is this is how dinosaurs got fossilized!
-The 10 foot wall was awesome, the pipes were cool and a bit freaky, and the other racers were awesome!
+The 10-foot wall was awesome, the pipes were cool and a bit freaky, and the other racers were awesome!

-For the $60 entry fee you got to race (obviously) a shower!, a free beer, a free Brat, t-shirt, and a finishers medal.
+For the $60 entry fee you got to race (obviously) a shower! a free beer, a free Brat, t-shirt, and a finishers medal.
 Well worth it in my opinion.
-My only gripe was that there could have been a few more course safety people on hand as there were a few injuries and I saw one girl wait a very long time to get help for an injured ankle after jumping off the 10 foot wall.
+My only gripe was that there could have been a few more course safety people on hand as there were a few injuries and I saw one girl wait a very long time to get help for an injured ankle after jumping off the 10-foot wall.
 Overall though, the available staff were nice, friendly, and helpful.
-The DJ was good and the event was well organized and planned. my only other grip was the volume of showers available… it was a LONG line to get cleaned up and even after we did we used two 2 1/2 gallon jugs for a sponge bath at the car just to get sort of clean.
+The DJ was good and the event was well organized and planned. my only other gripe was the volume of showers available… it was a LONG line to get cleaned up and even after we did we used two 2 1/2 gallon jugs for a sponge bath at the car just to get sort of clean.
 I needed one more real shower and Krisy needed two to get her hair clean.
 This race is on my must do list for next year…